ramtinms/Running-codes/README.md

 # Running-codes
-How you should run your jobs.
+A note on how you should run your jobs.

 # Levels of Scale up